It’s Never Too Early to ENGAGE, CONNECT AND LEARN!

-Join the Maryland State Department of Education’s Division of Early Childhood and the NAEYC to celebrate the Week of the Young Child’s 50th anniversary (WOYC) from April 10 – 16!
-Help spread the word about “the importance of high-quality early learning, and the critical role early childhood educators play in a child’s development and learning.”
+Join the Maryland State Department of Education’s Division of Early Childhood, the National Association for the Education of Young Children (NAEYC), early childhood education students, teachers, child care providers, parents and families across the nation to celebrate the Week of the Young Child’s 50th anniversary (WOYC) from April 10 – 16!
+Help spread the word about “the importance of high-quality early learning and the critical role early childhood educators play in a child’s development and learning.”

 The theme for #woyc21 is “Step It Up,” which will be celebrated virtually on marylandfamiliesengage.org and @MDEngageEarly on Facebook, Twitter and Instagram.
-This year, family engagement is more critical than ever as nationwide schools and programs work with communities to recover and reopen due to COVID-19.
+This year, family engagement is more critical now than ever as nationwide schools and programs work with communities to recover from the COVID-19 pandemic.

 For additional support, the Maryland Early Childhood Family Engagement Framework puts forth seven goals for family engagement to be used across Maryland’s early childhood system and within individual programs.
 Specifically, the following activities celebrating WOYC meet Goal Two of the Framework: Family engagement initiatives should promote positive parent-child relationships.

-Remember: Strong partnerships between programs and families support lifelong, healthy child development.
-Below are six fun-filled WOYC daily activities to engage children, parents, and families while promoting school readiness and positive parent-child relationships.
+Below are six fun-filled WOYC daily activities to engage children and families while promoting school readiness and positive parent-child relationships.

-New Theme Added: A part of our Healthy Green Families project, we added a new daily theme for Saturday: Family Seed Challenge Saturday!
+New Theme Added: As part of our Healthy Green Families project, we added a new daily theme for Saturday: Family Seed Challenge Saturday!

 Seed Challenge Saturday (April 10)

 Tomatoes, watermelon, cucumbers, zucchini, peppers, oh my!
 It’s the spring planting season and the perfect opportunity to start a healthier lifestyle.
 Teach children the value of growing their food by planting a family veggie garden.
 Take the Family Seed Challenge.